 - A Charlie Brown Christmas (1965; directly references the religious basis of Christmas when Linus, in a spotlight no less, quotes the Christmas story from one of the gospels)

-- There are three more Peanuts Christmas specials, made from The Nineties onward, that the original easily overshadows: It's Christmastime Again, Charlie Brown (1992), Charlie Brown's Christmas Tales (2002), and I Want a Dog for Christmas, Charlie Brown (2003).
+- There are three more Peanuts Christmas specials, made from The '90s onward, all of which the original easily overshadows: It's Christmastime Again, Charlie Brown (1992), Charlie Brown's Christmas Tales (2002), and I Want a Dog for Christmas, Charlie Brown (2003).
 Charlie Brown's Christmas Tales was created specifically to pad out an hour timeslot for A Charlie Brown Christmas so that it wouldn't have to be Edited for Syndication.

 - How the Grinch Stole Christmas!
 (1966)

-- The Little Drummer Boy (1968; one of the rare specials which focused on the Nativity)
+- The Little Drummer Boy (1968; one of the rare specials which focused on the Nativity, it received a sequel in 1976)

 - The Year Without a Santa Claus (1974, animated; 2006, live action)